rehierl/node-tree-outliner/1-1-relations/1-0-order-theory.md

 <!-- ======================================================================= -->
 # Order Theory

-* the goal is to grasp the meaning of "order"
+What exactly is "order"?

-* i.e. what exactly is "order"?
+An "order" is by its own a relation that defines the relationship the elements of a set have with each other.
+Order theory examines the common characteristics of different order relations.

 <!-- ======================================================================= -->
-## notes from - wikipedia, order theory
+## wikipedia, order theory

 * examine the notion of order using binary relations
 * subset-of - captures a notion of containment/specialization